 If you are hard on budget, but not time, you can take the overnight hard sleeper to St Petersburg and stay in a youth hostel there. over 9 years ago

-Lots of canals like Venice- reasearch it on the 'net & go see!!!! over 8 years agoAnswered by Julie via WorldNomads.com
+Lots of canals like Venice- reasearch it on the 'net & go see!!!! almost 9 years agoAnswered by Julie via WorldNomads.com

 St Petersburg is an extraordinarily beautiful and historical place of course you should go there.
 That would be like going to China and not seeing the Great Wall.
 The palaces and cathedrals have been restored and maintained so in many ways you can imagine what it was like to live in there in the 19th century.
 It is expensive to do properly because you really should see the Peterhof palace and grounds and go to the Marinski theatre and see a ballet.
 The hermitage is a must-see and there is an excellent website you can go to that will give you an idea of what you can expect to see.
 There is so much more, the people are lovely, ideally you would spend a week there.

 You can save money and time by using the Metro trains instead of taxis.
 You have to wait 1/2 hr for a taxi in SP and it takes forever because traffic is really bad.
 The metro is quite simple and based on a map which is everywhere on tourist brochures and the train station walls.
 The routes are colour coded and numbered.
 The place displayed on the platform will be the last stop on the line and there is a picture with the stops on the platform wall showing which way the train is going and where you are.
 You buy a token for 27 rubles from the token machine in the Metro foyer, this is basically your train ticket, you put it in the turnstyle and off you go down the escalator to find your platform.
 It is also very safe despite all the stupid things written on English websites saying you will get mugged.
 Everyone is just going to and from work.
 Just exercise common sense.